 - For cryopreserved samples please submit at least 100,000 cells per sample.

-- The full UserGuide is available here.
+- The complete user guide is available here.